-Our team of experienced, applied Sport Scientists are recognized internationally for their expertise and are up to date with technical innovations and connected to thought leaders.
-The team at SPRINT Consultancy works collaboratively to identify priorities specific to your organization and develop pragmatic and effective interventions that connect well with all key stakeholders.
+Our team of experienced, applied Sport Scientists are recognised internationally for their expertise.
+The team at SPRINT Consultancy use cutting-edge technology and innovative approaches to deliver high-quality outcomes.
+We work collaboratively to identify priorities specific to your organisation, developing pragmatic and effective interventions that connect well with all key stakeholders.

 Non-invasive assessments for hamstring injury risk can be conducted across the entire squad at your training facility multiple times across the pre-season and in-season period.
 In addition, we offer a multi-day, in-depth individualised assessment of hamstring injury risk for key players or those with persistent hamstring problems on-site at our Melbourne-based facility.
 In concert with the hamstring injury risk assessment we work with your staff to review strength training programs and running load data to provide recommendations for strategies to mitigate risk of future injury at both the individual and team level.